praharshsharma/Chatting-app-web-sockets-/README.md

 # Introduction

-It is a secure, scalable and feasible application that provides an interface for multiple users chatting at the same time.
+It is a secure, scalable, and feasible application that provides an interface for multiple users to chat at the same time.

 # Quick Start